2024 Project Summary

-Many projects were approved in the 2023 Budget and are scheduled to begin this year.
-The full budget and complete list of projects can be viewed in the 2023 2028 Budget and Business Plan (20.99 MB) .
+Many projects were approved in the 2023/2024 Budget and are scheduled to begin this year.
+The full budget and complete list of projects can be viewed on this webpage.

-Here is a summary of some of the 2023 projects that may be of interest to the public (click on the project heading for more detailed information - where it is available):
+Here is a summary of some of the ongoing and new 2024 projects that may be of interest to the public (click on the project heading for more detailed information - where it is available):

 New Fire Station

 Council has approved a new 8-bay fire hall to replace the old fire hall built in the late 1980’s.
 It will be located along Palliser Trail, at the site just below the cemetery.
 Design work for the fire hall is nearing completion, with a goal of the building being as close to net zero carbon as possible.
 Construction of the fire hall is scheduled to take place in 2022-23.

 A 34m high embankment dam on Cougar Creek, upstream from the community in under construction.
 In a flood event, the structure will reduce the flow of water and removes the larger debris from reaching the downstream area of the creek.